lbeaulieu-git/baby_names/README.md

 <h3>Visualization 2</h3>

 This visualization is made with Tableau and is presented in the file <b>Viz2.twb<b>.
+To be able to see it, it's necessary to download and unzip the file <b>Viz2.zip</b>.
+The main Tableau file and the 2 datasets used are in it.

 We want at the same time a regional visualization and a vision of popular names.
 Considering this, a regional map linked to a bar chart representing respectively the number of births by department and by name is appropriate.
 We can add a filter to watch the effects of a particular name or year on the data.
 The prototype sketch looks like this :